 Hi!
 My name is Daniel Falster.
-I am an ARC future fellow at the University of New South Wales in Sydney, Australia.
+I am Associate Professor at the University of New South Wales in Sydney, Australia.
 I use a combination of maths, computer models, and large data sets to test fundamental ideas about the processes shaping biological communities.
 I am passionate about science, open data, reproducible research, and teaching biologists to code.

 Research questions: The main focus in of my lab is predicting the distribution of plant types found within vegetation and across environmental gradients, from ecological and evolutionary first principles.
 More broadly, I am interested in understanding how competitive interactions shape the ecology, population dynamics, and traits of species and communities.
 The sorts of questions we address include:

-- How does competition for light select for particular kinds of traits?
+- How does competition for light select for particular kinds of traits and vegetation structure?

 - How do trait-based trade-offs in plant function maintain functional diversity, enabling species to coexist even under competition?